 Carrier fleets don't much care for Dangerous Territory as it forces them to compete for the obstacles closer to the middle of the table faster than they'd sometimes like and they're typically lighter on hull than more generic fleets (as they've spent less on ships and more on squadrons) and so even less keen on eating asteroids to contest you on objective points.
 Perhaps even more importantly, you can hide your own ships quite conveniently in obstacles to obstruct attacks from bombers.
 Obstructed single die bombers roll zero dice against your ships and obstructed two-dice bombers are only half as effective, which can be extremely effective at diminishing the threat from bombers on crucial turns provided you deploy the obstacles and maneuver well.

-- The second player will place 3 of the objectives and the first player 2.
+- The second player will place 3 of the objective tokens and the first player 2.

-- This means that if they focus only on their own tokens, the second player will grab their 3 tokens and the first player will grab their 2 and the second player will get the 75 bonus points.
+- If each player focuses only on their own tokens, the second player will grab their 3 tokens and the first player will grab their 2 and the second player will get the 75 bonus points.

 - Therefore it is incumbent on the first player to mess with this basic assumption if possible by trying to steal one of the second player's tokens or by destroying the second player's objective ship ASAP.